 Washinton D.C. - 2.0 gpm & WaterSense certified

-Studies have shown that 1.8 gpm is the minimum flow rate to have a good rinsing.
-To save water further and still have a full enjoyable rinsing experience, Oasense Reva smart showerhead with its latest embedded sensor technology is a great way to enjoy luxury rinsing and still promotes water conservation.
-Reva is the most tech-advanced shower head amongst all other the shower heads that save water.
+Studies have shown that 1.8 gpm is the minimum flow rate to have a good enjoyable rinsing, so the common 1.75 gpm models, is somewhat good enough for a decent shower.
+To save water further and still have a full enjoyable rinsing experience.
+Further reducing flow rate would cause some compromises in rinsing, pressure or coverage of water.
+Oasense Reva smart showerhead with its latest embedded sensor technology is a great way to enjoy luxury rinsing and still promotes water conservation and reduce shower water usage.
+Superior than other smart showers, Reva is the most tech-advanced shower head that saves water.

 Learn more on how flow rate impacts shower pressure.

-Oasense Reva smart shower combines advance sensing, machine learning algorithm that controls the built-in shut off valve that will eliminate extra water wastes when shower is not actively in use and during warm up and concentrate all the water towards rinsing, making a 1.8 or 2.0 gpm showerhead effectively a 1 gpm showerhead yet still have the high pressure that every one likes, and it can be installed in just 15 seconds without a need to remodel like other motion activated shower system.
+Oasense Reva smart shower combines advance sensing, machine learning algorithm that controls the built-in shut off valve that will eliminate extra water wastes when shower is not actively in use and during warm up phase of the shower.
+Oasense Reva concentrates all water towards rinsing, making a 1.8 gpm showerhead effectively a 1 gpm showerhead yet still have the high pressure that every one likes.
+It can be installed in just 15 seconds without the need to remodel the bathroom contrary to any other motion activated shower system.

-Oasense Reva is the winner of Consumer Electronic Show (CES) 2022 Innovation award, Reddot product design award 2022, Reddot innovative product 2022, Fast company world changing idea 2020 honorable mentioned.
+Oasense Reva is the winner of Consumer Electronic Show (CES) 2022 Innovation award, Reddot product design award 2022, Reddot innovative product 2022, and Fast company world changing idea.